2018 SprintX GT Championship Series

-The 2018 SprintX GT Championship Series is the second season of the SprintX GT Championship Series.
+The 2018 SprintX GT Championship Series is the final season of the SprintX GT Championship Series.
 Michael Cooper and Jordan Taylor are the defending champions in the highest class, the Pro class in GT.
 It is the second season sanctioned by the United States Auto Club.
 The season began on 23 March at Circuit of the Americas and will end on 12 August at Utah Motorsports Campus.
 GTS cars are separated from GT and GT Cup, as the GT4-based category has its own races this season.

 Calendar

 On 17 November 2017, WC Vision announced the 2018 calendar.
 All rounds are headliner events held in the United States.
 Circuit of the Americas was the season opener instead of Virginia.
 Mosport was dropped from the schedule in favor of Portland.